sandhya212/Mistic/quickstart.rst

 .. image:: figures/Mistic_GUI.jpg
   :width: 600
   :alt: Mistic GUI.a.
-User-input panel where markers can be selected, images borders can be added, new or pre-defined image display coordinates
+User-input panel where stack montage option or markers can be selected, images borders can be added, new or pre-defined image display coordinates
         can be chosen, and a theme for the canvases can be selected. b.
 Static canvas showing the image t-SNE colored and arranged as per user inputs.
         c.
 Live canvas showing the corresponding t-SNE scatter plot where each image is represented as a dot.
         The live canvas has tabs for displaying additional information per image.